 The competitively priced system comes with all the essentials including a GPS sensor, a compression bib to place the device in and a micro USB cord for charging and data syncing.
 Pre tax and shipping the sensor itself costs $200USD with $ 20 a year for a subscription for the online cloud platform which is the basis for analysis and video synchronisation.

 The GPS units small size and light weight is familiar to other offerings on the market.
-The main difference is in the construction of the case which looks as if it has been 3d printed as exemplified by the nonuniform striations on it.
-Despite the devices rustic appearance it still feels extremely robust and by no means feels like it will break easy.
+The device feels robust and by no means feels like it will break easy.
+The initial device we received looked rustic as if the case was a 3d printed prototype.
+After our feedback the team at Titan then sent us a new device which is featured in the image below.
+The finishing on the case is much better and definitely feels production grade.
 Although the sensor is designed for outdoor use there is no mention we have seen of it being labelled as waterproof/resistant.
 This brings some concern over the electronic components durability in wet conditions.

 Titan have taken a conservative approach with the bib to place the sensor in during use.
 Like many other manufacturers they have opted for a compression crop top with a pouch at the back that holds the sensor in place during activities.
 This is essential for the athlete during use not to disturb them and reduce the collection of noisy data from the sensor unintentionally rattling around.

 The process to view your GPS data is pretty straight forward.
 In a nutshell it involves three steps.
 The first is the collection of the GPS data.
 The second is using the desktop software to upload and sync the data to the cloud.
 The last is analysing the data on the web-browser based application.

 To get started you will need the following equipment: